 “The LORD is my strength and my shield; in him my heart trusts, and I am helped; my heart exults, and with my song I give thanks to him.”
 Psalm 28:7

 That’s all for today!
+I hope this homeschool encouragement has benefited you.
 Have a wonderful and blessed week- and remain in the joy of the Lord!